New Polling Shows Americans Overwhelmingly Want Stronger U.S. Global Leadership on Technology and Artificial Intelligence

 The National Foreign Trade Council (NFTC) is the premier business association advancing trade and tax policies that support access to the global marketplace.
 Founded in 1914, NFTC promotes an open, rules-based global economy on behalf of a diverse membership of U.S.-based businesses.

-Washington D.C. – The National Foreign Trade Council (NFTC) today issued the following reactions to the President’s State of the Union address:
+Washington D.C. – The National Foreign Trade Council (NFTC) today released the 2024 Tax Treaty Survey.

 ###